FirstHR

 FLSA, Licensing, and Pay Transparency

-This is the part the generic templates skip, and for a banker it is where the real risk lives: most banking roles are non-exempt, lending roles need licensing, and pay-transparency laws may require a range.
+This is the part the generic templates skip, and for a banker it is where the real risk lives: most banking roles are non-exempt, taking a mortgage application triggers registration or licensing, and pay-transparency laws may require a range.
 Here is what to get right.

 Tellers are clearly non-exempt, and most front-line bankers are too